openhab/openhabian/README.md

 # openHABian

-Hassle-free [openHAB 2](http://openhab.org) Raspbian image as a minimal unattended netinstaller for Raspberry Pi Models Zero, 1B, 1B+, 2B and 3B.
+Hassle-free [openHAB 2](http://openhab.org) Raspbian image as a minimal unattended netinstaller for the Raspberry Pi.

 > This project is based on the powerful [raspbian-ua-netinst](https://github.com/debian-pi/raspbian-ua-netinst) and most technical details can be taken from there.